Mike Nock

-Michael Anthony Nock ONZM (born 27 September 1940) is a New Zealand jazz pianist, currently based in Australia.
+Michael Anthony Nock ONZM (born 27 September 1940) is a New Zealand jazz pianist, who lives and works in Australia.

 Biography

-He was born in Christchurch, New Zealand.
+Nock was born in Christchurch, New Zealand, but spent his childhood in Ngāruawāhia.
 Nock began studying piano at 11.
 He attended Nelson College for one term in 1955.
 By the age of 18, he was performing in Australia.
 In Sydney he played in The Three Out trio with Freddy Logan and Chris Karan who toured England in 1961 before Nock left to attend Berklee College of Music.
 He was a member of Yusef Lateef's group from 1963 to 1965.

+In 1965-1966 Nock joined Art Blakey and The Jazz Messengers, replacing Keith Jarrett.

 During 1968–1970, Nock was involved with fusion, leading the Fourth Way band.
-After a few years he became a studio musician in New York (1975–1985) and then returned to Australia.
+From 1975 to 1985 he was a studio musician in New York after which he returned to Australia.

-His 1987 album Open Door with drummer Frank Gibson, Jr. was named that year's Best Jazz Album in the New Zealand Music Awards.
+In 1987 the Best Jazz Album in the New Zealand Music Awards was Nock's Open Door with drummer Frank Gibson, Jr.

 In the 2003 New Year Honours, Nock was appointed an Officer of the New Zealand Order of Merit, for services to jazz.
+In 2024, he was entered into the New Zealand Music Hall of Fame.

-He currently lives in New South Wales where he taught at the Sydney Conservatorium of Music until 2018 and performs with his trio, big band, and various one-off ensembles.
+He lives in New South Wales where he taught at the Sydney Conservatorium of Music until 2018 and performs with his trio, big band, and various one-off ensembles.